-When he’s not promoting his Dale Jr. Download podcast or posting family pics with his wife Amy and two daughters, Dale Earnhardt Jr. uses Instagram to treat fans and followers to incredible throwback photos of his late dad and NASCAR legend, Dale Earnhardt Sr.
+When he's not promoting his Dale Jr. Download podcast or posting family pics with his wife Amy and their two daughters, Isla Rose and Nicole, Dale Earnhardt Jr. uses Instagram to treat fans and followers to incredible throwback photos of his late father, NASCAR legend Dale Earnhardt Sr.

-Dale Jr. has shown a number of pics of The Intimidator over the years, but one he posted to Instagram on December 3, 2019 was a never-before-seen childhood snapshot of his pops and him.
-Sure, it’s pretty grainy, but still a special look at a father, his son, and the family dog outside their North Carolina home.
+Dale Jr. has shown a number of pics of The Intimidator over the years, but one he posted to Instagram on December 3, 2019 was a never-before-seen childhood snapshot of him and his pops.
+Sure, it's pretty grainy, but it's still a special look at a father, his son, and the family dog outside their North Carolina home.

 Posted with the caption, "1982/83 with my dog Rocket.
 Dad washing a Ford in the yard.
 Lake Norman," the grainy photo surprised several of Junior's followers.
 Can you guess why?

 If it seemed strange to you that Dale Sr. was pictured alongside a Ford, you're not the only one who noticed.

 "Weird to think of Earnhardt and Ford in the same picture," one Instagram user commented, while another wrote, "Your Dad with a Ford?!.
 Never thought he'd have a Ford."